ISAITB/docs-services/source/introduction/index.rst

 Introduction
 ============

-The purpose of the current documentation is to explain the purpose of GITB test services and to help creating your own.
-The goal is to provide you both with a comprehensive reference but also with an easy to follow guide to get started.
+The goal of the current documentation is to explain the purpose of GITB test services, when and how to use them, as well as guide you in creating your own service.
+It is meant as a comprehensive reference but also an easy to follow guide to help you get started.

 What are the GITB service specifications?
 -----------------------------------------